m3db/m3/doc/sharding.md

 #### Node down

 A node will not be taken out of the cluster unless removed by calling the management service.
-If a node goes down and is unavailable, the clients performing reads will be served an error from the replica for the shard range that the node owns.
-During this time it will rely on reads from other replicas to continue uninterrupted operation.
+If a node goes down and is unavailable, clients performing reads will be served an error from the replica for the shard range that the node owns.
+During this time the system will rely on reads from other replicas to continue uninterrupted operation.

 #### Node remove